se-for-sci/se-for-sci.github.io/content/week08/typing.md

 Lists (generally anything mutable) are invariant.
 If you have a `list[B]`, it is invalid to append either `A` or `C` to it.

+The Python 3.12 syntax will use the correct settings for the situation.
+You often have to specify this yourself otherwise (the type checker will help you, though).

 ### Self

 A special, very common need is to return a type that is related to `self`.
-There's a very easy way to do it in `typing_extensions` (and typing in Python 3.11), but it's not yet supported by MyPy (as of 0.982) although all the other major type checkers have added support.
+There's a very easy way to do it in `typing_extensions` (and `typing` in Python 3.11).

 The "chaining" pattern is a common use case, as are factory methods (classmethods).
 Here's how you'd do it: